 Audiobook Speed Calculator

 Save Time While Learning More

 The sweetest victory?
 Time savings.
-You can listen to an audiobook read at 1.5x speed in 6.5 hours instead of a 10 hours.
+You can listen to an audiobook read at 1.5x speed in 6.5 hours instead of 10 hours.
 One month this time is considered very high.
 With just a slight increase in speed, you can easily power through 3 – 4 books more

+Audiobook Speed Calculator